 Having a basic idea about crime levels in the UK, areas to avoid, plus an understanding of the legal system, can make your life in the UK much safer.

 According to the British Crime Survey (BCS) there has been a gradual decrease in the crime rate for 2010–2011.
 Results show that crime is at its lowest levels since the survey was introduced in 1981.
-Police-recorded crime showed a four percent reduction between 2010/11 (4.2 million offences) and 2009/10 (4.3 million offences).
-Britain, however, has the highest rate of burglary in the European Union and is also nearly top of the league for assaults and hate crimes.
+Police-recorded crime showed a four percent reduction between 2010/11 (4.2 million offenses) and 2009/10 (4.3 million offenses).
+Britain, however, has the highest rate of burglary in Europe and is also near the top for assaults and hate crimes.

-As the Guardian states it: The UK is named alongside Ireland, Estonia, the Netherlands and Denmark as the crime hotspots of Europe, with crime victim rates that are at least 30 percent higher than the EU average.
+As the Guardian states it: the UK is named alongside Ireland, Estonia, the Netherlands, and Denmark as the crime hotspots of Europe.
+Crime victim rates that are at least 30% higher than the EU average.

-The European Crime and Safety Survey 2007 states that the percent of people not victimized in the last five years in the city of London is around 37 percent.
-Almost 80 percent of the citizens of the city claim that they trust the police and the legislation system.
-However, the percent of people who have decided not to have a household security system or anti-burglar device is only 2 percent.
+The European Crime and Safety Survey 2007 states that the percent of people not victimized in the last five years in the city of London is around 37%.
+Almost 80% of the citizens of the city claim that they trust the police and the legislation system.
+However, the percent of people who have decided not to have a household security system or anti-burglar device is only 2%.

 Common crimes in the UK

-Along with countries like Ireland, the Netherlands, Belgium and Sweden, the risk of being assaulted is very high in the UK.
-Unfortunately, this also applies to the rate of ‘hate crimes’ against minorities, which is unacceptable for a country that gives shelter to people from nations all around the world.
+Along with Ireland, the Netherlands, Belgium, and Sweden, the risk of assault is very high in the UK.
+Unfortunately, this also applies to the rate of hate crimes against minorities.

 Areas with high crime levels in the UK

-Since January 2009, every UK police force has made maps available on their website that give the local crime statistics and details of neighbourhood policing teams in the local area.
-Since January 2011, maps and information which show the level of crime and anti-social behaviour on each street have been publicly available on the internet.
+Since January 2009, every UK police force has maps available that give local crime statistics and details of neighborhood policing teams.
+Since 2011, maps and information that show crime levels and anti-social behavior on each street are publicly available.
 That way, everyone considering a move to a specific city, and even neighborhood, may check up on it in advance.

 Crime resources in the UK

 They have also provided information on Community Safety Partnerships for each region in the UK.
-Currently there are 310 Community Safety Partnerships (CSPs) in England and 22 in Wales.
+Currently, there are 310 Community Safety Partnerships in England and 22 in Wales.
 Also remember that anytime you are in need urgent help, you can dial the national UK emergency police number–999.